Services and products are different. As a result, service marketing requires a different approach than the marketing of products.

 Another key difference between services and products is that it’s impossible to create an inventory of service offerings.
 It’s just impossible to create an inventory of, for instance, root canal treatments, haircuts, oil changes, legal advice, or consulting projects.

-You cannot put a service on a shelf, waiting for distribution and delivery to the customer at a later time.
+You cannot put a service on a shelf, waiting for distribution and delivery to a customer at a later time.

 Services cannot be returned or undone